Don-Waldoch/Waldoch-Games/README.md

 - 1-Player vs CPU.
 Add AI strategy to the engine.
 - Animate flips
 - Make flips async so users can better see results of moves.
-- Calculate grid sizes rather than hard coded
+- Calculated grid sizes rather than hard coded

 ### Psuedo Code
 1. Prompt the users for names/colors.